The Twenty-Fifth High Confidence Software and Systems (HCSS) Conference

 Background

 Our security, safety, privacy, and well-being increasingly depend upon the correctness, reliability, resilience, and integrity of software-intensive systems of all kinds, including cyber-physical systems (CPS).
 These systems must be capable of interacting correctly, safely, and securely with humans, with diverse other systems, and with the physical world even as they operate in changing, difficult-to-predict, and possibly malicious environments.
 New foundations in science, technology, and methodologies continue to be needed.
-Moreover, these methods and tools have to be transitioned into mainstream use to build and assure these systems—and to move towards more effective models for acceptance and certification.
+Moreover, these methods and tools must be transitioned into mainstream use to build and assure these systems—and to move towards more effective models for acceptance and certification.

 Conference Scope, Goals, and Vision